the-codinator/uclip/README.md

 clips longer, and view access logs, and add password protection.
 You can support the service by purchasing a premium (dedicated) URL for as little as $5 a year!
 The premium features allow you to create dedicated urls, restore previous settings, even longer retention, and more...
 Help keep the service alive!

+## FAQ & Cool Tips

+### How should I choose an ID ?

+Since this ID needs to be globally unique, please choose something that is somewhat complex to avoid collisions with other users.
+Beyond that, any alphanumeric word with hyphens & underscores is fine.

+### Is the Encryption Key a password ?
+How safe is it to copy sensitive data ?

+Kind of.
+Since the online clipboard is a public / 3rd party service, I added the feature to automatically encrypt your copied data using a user-provided encryption key.
+If the encryption key is not provided, then a simple Base64 encoding is done (more to deal with special characters in the input).
+The key is treated as symmetric and used by `openssl` to encrypt / decrypt content using the AES-256-CBC cryptographic algorithm.

+That said, the encryption system is a pretty basic one, and I would strongly discourage pushing stuff like credit card info, etc. Use at your own risk.

+### I keep getting an error while trying to push: "Data already exists on clipboard.
+Read it before writing again."

+This could be for 2 reasons:

+- You are trying to write to the online clipboard before you have read it.
+The online clipboard allows you to store exactly 1 text snippet.
+To avoid losing data, you cannot write new content until the previous content has been read.
+- You are using a very common ID, hence data is getting mixed up between you and some other user.
+Set up again with a different ID. (`uclip reset` & `uclip init`)

+### I'm trying to read the copied data multiple times / from multiple devices, and I get "No content on clipboard."

+Due to limitations of the free online service, the content on the online clipboard is available for reading exactly once.
+To read multiple times, simple read it once, and write the same content back.
+Repeat as many times as needed.
+I'll look to add better support for this kind of use case in the future.

+### I want to use a temporary ID and share text with a colleague

+At times, you may want to copy text to someone else's device (sharing content), but not want to share your clipboard ID & Key.
+You can temporarily override the ID & Key using the environment variables `UCLIP_ID` & `UCLIP_KEY`.
+As with the default encryption key, `UCLIP_KEY` is optional.
+To stop overriding, reset `UCLIP_ID` to an empty string or reset your shell session.